-Data harmonisation and publication
+Data Harmonisation and Publication

 To make health studies and their data FAIR (Findable, Accessible, Interoperable and Reusable) we have developed a publication policy and a metadata schema that provide standards for description and sharing of data.